Q. Which airport should I fly into for this tour?

 Q. Why is Antarctica so expensive?

-A. Here’s a blog post that addresses this very question.
+A. Here’s a blog post that addresses this very question!

 Q. Do I need a visa?

 A. Because Antarctica is not controlled by any one country, you do not need a visa to visit.
-However, you will need an entry permit which is given prior to the group embarking on the ship.
+However, you will need an entry permit which is provided prior to the group embarking on the ship.

 Q. Is insurance required for this tour?